vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### InitializeAccount
-Initializes a token account associated with a specific wallet.
+Sets up a token account for use with a specific token mint.
+This is a prerequisite for any token interaction.

 ```rust
 use pinocchio::{